andrewschellenberg/ism2411-data-cleaning-copilot/ism2411-data-cleaning-copilot/README.md

 How to Run the Script
 1. Make sure you have Python and Pandas installed.
 2. Open Terminal
-3. Navigate to project folder in terminal cd ism2411-data-cleaning-copilot/src
+3. Navigate to project folder in terminal by using cd ism2411-data-cleaning-copilot/src
 5. Run the Script
    python data_cleaning.py
 7. The clean file will be generated at data/processed/sales_data_clean.csv